simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

     return "".join(array)
 ```

-## HashMap and HashSet pattern
+## HashMap and HashSet Pattern

 ### HashMap

-#### use case
+#### Use Case

-- track elements seen so far for uniqueness (with any extra info stored as the value)
+- Track elements seen so far for uniqueness (with any extra info stored as the value)
-- frequency counting
+- Frequency counting
-- basic mapping
+- Basic mapping
-- memoization table
+- Memoization table
-- count number of subarrays with a constraint that _doesn’t_ necessarily hold as you shrink the window
+- Count number of subarrays with a constraint that _doesn't_ necessarily hold as you shrink the window

 ```python
 from collections import defaultdict